CS8803: Security, Privacy, & Democracy

 NOTE: Only papers under the “Discussion Papers” heading are required.
 Everything else is optional, but highly encouraged.

-Drop Policy: All students can drop 3 assigned papers (total) throughout the class.
+Drop Policy: Students may drop 3 assigned papers (total) throughout the class.
 These drops can be done without approval.

 Late Policy: All students have 2 late days for paper summaries that can be used throughout the class.